tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/获取主密钥列表详情_intl.md

 API domain name: kms.tencentcloudapi.com

-This API describes the details for customer master keys (CMKs) based on the specified Offset and Limit value.
+This API is used to get the details about customer master keys (CMKs) with `Offset` and `Limit` speicified.

 API request rate limit: 100 requests/sec.